DukeZacharia/collaborative-diagram-editor/README.md

 - Click on the box you want to delete (it will highlight).
 - Click the **"Delete Selected Box"** button.
 - The box and all its connected lines will be removed.

+### Assumptions & Limitations
+- Only rectangular boxes are supported in this version.
+- There is no undo/redo functionality implemented.
+- Real-time collaboration has been tested with up to 4 simultaneous clients.
+- Browser compatibility has been tested primarily on Chrome and Firefox.